I Want You (Marvin Gaye song)

-"I Want You" is a song written by songwriters Leon Ware and Arthur "T-Boy" Ross and performed by singer Marvin Gaye.
-It was released as a single in 1976 on his fourteenth studio album of the same name on the Tamla label.
-The song introduced a change in musical styles for Gaye, who before then had been recording songs with a funk edge.
-Songs such as this gave him a disco audience thanks to Ware, who produced the song alongside Gaye.
+"I Want You" is a song written by Leon Ware and Arthur "T-Boy" Ross and performed by American singer and songwriter Marvin Gaye.
+It was released as a single in 1976 on his fourteenth studio album of the same name (1976) on his Tamla label.
+The song introduced a change in musical styles for Gaye.
+"I Want You", among other similar songs, gave him a disco audience.
+Ware, who produced the song alongside Gaye, also was attributed with the single's success.

-The song also stood to be one of Marvin's most popular singles during his later Motown period followed by his sabbatical following the release of 1973's Let's Get It On.
-The song eventually reached number fifteen on the Billboard Hot 100 and number one on the Hot Selling Soul Singles chart.
+The song stood to be one of Marvin's most popular singles during his later Motown period followed by his sabbatical following the release of 1973's Let's Get It On.
+The song eventually reached number one on the Hot Selling Soul Singles chart and number fifteen on the US Billboard Hot 100.
 It also became a disco hit, reaching number ten on the Disco Singles Chart alongside "After the Dance".

 Background

-Originally conceived by Motown songwriter Leon Ware and his songwriting partner "T-Boy" Ross, it was originally intended to be included in Ware's Musical Massage album.
-When Ware, who was also signed to the label as a solo artist, presented the rough draught of his album to Motown-CEO Berry Gordy, the mogul was appreciative of the songs, including a rough version of "I Want You".
-But after hearing it, he convinced Ware to give some of the songs to Gaye, who was coming off the release of his acclaimed 1973 record, Let's Get It On, his final duet recording with Diana Ross and a commercially successful live album and was coming off a US tour at the time.
-Marvin, who called himself a perfectionist, had struggled with creating a follow-up album to Let's Get It On.
-When Ware played Gaye the rough draft of "I Want You", Gaye, then inspired by his relationship with his girlfriend Janis Hunter, was motivated to record a convincing performance of the song, which was about a man trying to convince a wayward lover that he wanted the woman to love him as much as he loved her.
+Originally conceived by Motown songwriter Leon Ware and his songwriting partner "T-Boy" Ross, "I Want You" was originally intended to be included in Ware's Musical Massage album.
+When Ware, who was also signed to the label as a solo artist, presented the outline of his album to Motown-CEO Berry Gordy, the mogul was appreciative of the songs, especially a preliminary version of "I Want You".
+Upon hearing it, he convinced Ware to give some of the songs to Gaye, who was coming off the release of his acclaimed 1973 record, Let's Get It On.
+After his final duet recording with Diana Ross and a commercially successful live album, Gaye had struggled with creating a follow-up album to Let's Get It On.
+When Ware played Gaye the rough version of "I Want You", Gaye, inspired by his relationship with his girlfriend Janis Hunter, was motivated to record a heartfelt performance of the song, which was about a man trying to convince a wayward lover that he wanted her to "want" him as much as he did her.

-Purportedly recorded at Marvin's Room, the singer's new recording studio in Los Angeles, Gaye also reportedly recorded the song while lying on the back of his sofa according to Ware, who said that he couldn't see Gaye at first but then discovered a laid-back Marvin delivering the song in his trademark tenor vocals.
+Purportedly recorded at Marvin's Room, the singer's new recording studio in Los Angeles, Gaye reportedly sang the song while lying on the back of his sofa according to Ware, who said that he couldn't see him at first but then discovered a laid-back Gaye delivering the song in his trademark tenor vocals.